Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What research has been done on Thymalin?

-Research by Khavinson and colleagues (published in Gerontology and Bulletin of Experimental Biology and Medicine) demonstrated that thymalin administration improved immune function markers and reduced mortality in aging populations in long-term observational studies.
+Research by Khavinson and colleagues (published in Gerontology and Bulletin of Experimental Biology and Medicine) demonstrated that thymalin use improved immune function markers and reduced mortality in aging populations in long-term observational studies.
 Animal studies showed extended lifespan in CBA mice receiving thymalin.
-Additional research explored its effects on thymic involution reversal, post-surgical immune recovery, and vaccine response enhancement.
+Additional research explored its effects on thymic involution reversal, post-surgical immune recovery, and vaccine response modulation.

 How does Thymalin compare to Thymosin Alpha-1?